 Some agents have a new Culture property available in the Settings tab, make sure to set a value as appropriate for your time zone

-- Remove old folder for agent (the old folder now only contains a few files)
+- Remove the old folder for the agent (the old folder should now only contain a few files)

 Repeat step 5 for each agent to update